Here below is an article from Merle Ruth:

 Let us turn now to some remaining loose ends.
 No precise specifications are given for the veiling.
 Some

-variation cannot properly go.
-Obviously, it must be of such a nature that it conveys a religious connotation;
+which variation cannot properly go.
+Obviously, it must be of such a nature that it conveys a religious

-that means it must be distinguishable from any form of protecting headgear.
-In view of the comparison drawn
+connotation; that means it must be distinguishable from any form of protecting headgear.
+In view of the

 Again, this passage does not state precisely how the hair is to be arranged under the covering.
 But,